Obama grants Russia "permanent normal trade relations"

 "The Russian Federation has been found to be in full compliance with the freedom of emigration requirement" under the 1974 Jackson-Vanik amendment, Obama said in a proclamation.

-That provision had tied favorable U.S. tariffs rates to the rights of Jews in the former Soviet Union to emigrate freely.
+That provision had tied favourable U.S. tariffs rates to the rights of Jews in the former Soviet Union to emigrate freely.

 The House of Representatives and the Senate overwhelmingly passed legislation allowing Obama to grant permanent normal trade relations, or PNTR, to Russia in order to ensure that U.S. companies share the full benefits of Russia's recent entry in the World Trade Organization.